 One of the more popular Skyline Drive hikes at Shenandoah National Park leads to the top of Mary’s Rock, wowing with big views across the Shenandoah Valley.

-There are actually two trails that lead hikers to the top of Mary’s Rock.
-One approaches the summit from the north, the other comes up from the south.
+Two hikes lead to the top of Mary’s Rock.
+One approaches the summit from the north, while the other comes up to the Mary’s Rock Summit from the south.

-There are just 12 parking spots, including nine pull-in spots and three parallel spaces.
-It is also possible to carefully parallel park along the two-lane Skyline Drive.
+There are 12 parking spots, including nine pull-in spots and three parallel spaces.
+However, it is also possible to parallel park along the two-lane scenic byway.

-The trailhead is easy to find, just across Skyline Drive from the parking area at milepost 33.5.
-Look for blue blazes that set you off in the right direction toward Mary’s Rock.
+Carefully cross over Skyline Drive, then look for a concrete trail marker and blue blazes that set you off in the right direction toward Mary’s Rock.

-From the trail marker, hike a short and steep .6 mile along the Meadow Spring Trail, which connects with the white-blazed Appalachian Trail.
+From the marker, hike a short and steep .6 miles on the Meadow Spring Trail.
+This blue-blazed hiking trail connects with the white-blazed Appalachian Trail.

-Wooden steps built into the trail make the climb more manageable, particularly for children.
+Wooden steps built into the trail make the climb more manageable, particularly for young children and new hikers.

 About half-way along the shaded Meadow Spring Trail, you’ll see an intriguing old stone chimney.

-It’s all that remains of a former home once lived in by one of more than 450 families that lived within the boundaries of the national park in the 1930’s and 1940’s.
+It’s all that remains of a former home owned by one of more than 450 families that lived within the boundaries of the park in the 1930’s and 1940’s.

 At this point, you will also be steps from the namesake spring.
-Once you reach the Appalachian Trail, you’ll continue along another .75 mile to reach the summit.
+Once you reach the Appalachian Trail, you’ll continue along another .75 miles to reach the summit.

-Look out into the valley from the overlook or climb high up onto Mary’s Rock for even more outstanding panoramas.
-I arrived as some low clouds were rolling into the valley.
+Look out into the valley from the overlook or climb high up onto Mary’s Rock for more outstanding panoramas.
+I arrived as low clouds were rolling into the valley.